 Rowing machines are experiencing a wave of rising popularity.
-That's because people are realizing that rowing as an exercise does much more than just work your upper body.
+That's because people are realizing that using a rowing machine for exercise does much more than just work your upper body.
 Rowing is also a great low-impact alternative to jogging, which makes it ideal for people who are looking for ways to reduce stress on their joints.

 But with so many new and advanced rowing machines to choose from, trying to settle on the best rowing machine for you can feel a little overwhelming.
 Rowers are also an investment, and you will need to keep your budget, space, and other personal factors in mind before deciding what is best for you.

 To help with your decision-making process, the ACTIVE Reviews Team has conducted detailed reviews of some of the most popular rowing machines out there, along with models that have been swimming under the radar, to see which ones deliver the absolute best value and benefits––and which ones mostly tread water.
 Some of the main components that we considered in our rowing machine reviews were the type of resistance, size, noise levels, footprint, storage, price, and overall quality.

 Why Trust Us?